rdmarsh/elm/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>

+Note: LOGICMONITOR is a trademark of LogicMonitor, Inc. and not affiliated with this project